yasayllc/yasay_version/public/PRIVACY_POLICY_Weather.md

 ---

-**Note:** This privacy policy is effective as of the date listed above and applies to all versions of the WeatherVista app.
+**Note:** This privacy policy is effective as of the date listed above and applies to all versions of the SkyVista app.